-Emergency services can be reached by calling the after-hours number listed above for the Physical Plant or Campus Police.
+Emergency services can be reached by calling the after-hours number listed above for Facilities Management or Campus Police.

 RIGHTS AND RESPONSIBILITIES

 Mississippi Delta Community College recognizes that there are certain indisputable rights and responsibilities of students.
 These rights are as follows: